Professional Statisticians’ Forum

 Meeting papers and slides are available on our website at least a week ahead of an event.

 We encourage you to pre-register for an event, though this will not be necessary for webinars.

-The RSS Official Statistics Awards, jointly awarded by the RSS and by the UK Statistics Authority, recognise and celebrate developments in Official Statistics.
-In this meeting you will hear from the winners and those short-listed for the 2017 Awards.
+This webinar session will feature three series of presentations from award winners and shortlisted entries for the 2018 Campion awards in official statistics.
 They will talk about the motivation for the work, how it was done, the key outcomes and how things have developed since.

 In particular, you will hear from:

 - The 2018 Winners: Department for Environment, Food and Rural Affairs (DEFRA), talking about the Future Farming and Environment Evidence Compendium.